 Paperback ISBN: 9781547079698

-A Suitable Wife: The Fitzgeralds of Dublin Book Two is out now!
+A Suitable Wife and A Discarded Son – The Fitzgeralds of Dublin Books Two and Three are out now!

 Amazon ASIN: B07FDB3B3W